nekitdev/wraps/README.md

 $ pip install wraps
 ```

-Alternatively, the library can be installed from source:
+Alternatively, the library can be installed from the source:

 ```console
 $ git clone https://github.com/nekitdev/wraps.git